 The World of WearableArt Awards Show (WOW) is the world's leading wearable art design competition.
 It culminates with an incredible show performed in Wellington each year in September/October .
 As with every rendition of WOW, you will be invited to explore the beauty and grandeur of the worlds of Aotearoa, Avant-garde and the Open section.
-Unique to 2019 will be the Mythology, Transform and White sections.
-In 2019 you will encounter the unimaginable, so don't miss out on this world class show where imaginations run wild.
+Unique to 2020 will be three new, unbelievable sections.
+In 2020 you will encounter the unimaginable, so don't miss out on this world class show where imaginations run wild.
 Here at MoaTours, we have been running our small group tours to WOW since 2006 and have come to know the Awards show pretty well over that time.
 Below are the top ten questions people ask us about the World of WearableArt Awards Show, such as what is it, the history of WOW, where is it, have there been any New Zealand winners, what are this season’s dates and ticket types, etc. We also look at the options for travelling there and why a small group tour with MoaTours World of WearableArt Awards Show tour is one of the popular options.

 TEN QUESTIONS ABOUT THE WORLD OF WEARABLEART AWARDS SHOW